 New and creative housing opportunities will be a defining feature of a future Mission Valley.
 As the community continues to grow, existing sites will be re-envisioned to better integrate housing into the area.
-The future Mission Valley is designed to create a better balance between employment and shopping opportunities with housing.
-Much of Mission Valley is within a half-mile of high frequency transit service, referred to as a Transit Priority Area or TPA.
+The future Mission Valley will be designed to create a better balance between employment and shopping opportunities with housing.
+Much of Mission Valley is within a half-mile of high frequency transit service, referred to as a Transit Priority Area (TPA).
 Working with local community members, opportunity sites were identified within close proximity to transit service.
 A land use plan was designed to reinvest in the community and create opportunities to add housing on those sites that had previously been developed for commercial uses.
 Figure 3 provides a conceptual description of changes resulting from this community plan.

-Much of the land in Mission Valley is now designated for mixed-use development.
+Much of the land in Mission Valley will be designated for mixed-use development.
 This development will occur either through total redevelopment of existing sites, or the creation of new uses coupled with existing buildings of differing uses.
 This plan will allow the economy of Mission Valley to continue to thrive while new homes are integrated into the landscape.
 It will be important that new housing provides a high quality of life through context-sensitive design, including thoughtful site planning, integrated green and open spaces, ample opportunities for non-motorized travel, and connectivity to adjacent properties.
 Through the policies in this plan, the future Mission Valley will be more sustainable, produce less per capita greenhouse gas emissions, and be a vibrant and thriving community that many will have the privilege to call home.
-The full land use designation map is provided as Figure 4.
-Aspirational places have also been provided that demonstrate built places consistent with plan policies.
+The full land use designation map is provided as Figure 4, and the proposed land use designations are described on pages 24-27.
+Aspirational places have also been provided on pages 28-29 to demonstrate built places consistent with plan policies.